kognise/obsidian-aviation/FAR/Volume 3/H Schools and other certificated agencies/0145 Repair stations.md

 \(v\) Ventilation, lighting, and control of temperature, humidity, and other climatic conditions sufficient to ensure personnel perform maintenance, preventive maintenance, or alterations to the standards required by this part.

-\(b\) A certificated repair station may perform maintenance, preventive maintenance, or alterations on articles outside of its housing if it provides suitable facilities that are acceptable to the FAA and meet the requirements of §145.103(a) so that the work can be done in accordance with the requirements of part 43 of this chapter.
+\(b\) A certificated repair station may perform maintenance, preventive maintenance, or alterations on articles outside of its housing if it provides suitable facilities that are acceptable to the FAA and meet the requirements of [[Volume 3/H Schools and other certificated agencies/0145 Repair stations.md#§145.103   Housing and facilities requirements.|§145.103]](a) so that the work can be done in accordance with the requirements of [[Volume 1/C Aircraft/0043 Maintenance, preventive maintenance, rebuilding, and alteration.md|part 43 of this chapter]].

 \[Docket FAA-2016-8744, Amdt.
 145-31, 81 FR 49163, July 27, 2016\]